origo-map/origo-documentation/content/controls.md

 ---|---
 `title` | Sets the link title of the control.
 `url` | Sets the address for the link.
+`placement` | Option where the button is displayed.
+Optional, defaults to ["menu"]. ["screen"] or both are possible.
-`hideWhenEmbedded` | if set to true, the control is not added when the map is embedded.
+`hideWhenEmbedded` | If set to true, the control is not added when the map is embedded.
 Defaults to false.

 #### Example link control